Moving to New Zealand6 min read

 Get a veterinary certificate

 To keep track of and certify your pet’s travel into New Zealand, there are several pieces of paperwork that need to be filed before they can enter the country.
-The first of these is a veterinary certificate for your pet (model certificates can be found in the HIS document mentioned previously).
+The first of these is a veterinary certificate for your pet (model certificates can be found in the IHS document mentioned previously).
 These certificates outline the treatment your pet needs, and by signing them, your vet is declaring that they have all been completed.

 Book an MPI-approved quarantine facility and apply for your import permit